s1na/go-ethereum/plan.md

 [ ] Document upgrade process

 ## Open Questions
-1. How to handle partial migrations if process is interrupted?
-2. What changes will be needed to header data access patterns in Geth?
+1. What changes will be needed to header data access patterns in Geth?

-3. What block size provides optimal performance?
-4. Should we add compression options?
+### Implementation Strategy

+The implementation will focus on abstracting the header freezer changes at the chainFreezer level to minimize downstream impacts:

+1. Modify chainFreezer to handle separate header storage:
+   - Add header-specific freezer instance
+   - Route header/hash requests to appropriate freezer
+   - Maintain consistent interface for downstream code

+2. Keep existing interfaces intact:
+   - No changes to HeaderChain access patterns
+   - No changes to BlockChain access patterns
+   - Maintain backward compatibility

+3. Handle migration during pruning:
+   - Move headers to separate freezer during prune operation
+   - Validate consistency between freezers
+   - Ensure atomic operations during migration

+This approach allows us to:
+- Minimize changes to downstream code
+- Keep the complexity contained within chainFreezer
+- Maintain existing access patterns and interfaces
+- Enable separate pruning of non-header data